anthonyaanderson/Shared-Mobility-Data-Documentation/README.md

 ![Image of Grids](https://github.com/anthonyaanderson/MDS-Data/blob/main/SeattleGrid.png)

 ## Data Aggregations
-Here is a list of the data aggregations used to analyse shared mobility data.
+Here is a list of the data aggregations used to analyze shared mobility data.

 ### Trip Count
-To calculate the number of shared mobility trips daily we use an aggregated count of the  [MDS Trips Endpoint Data](https://github.com/openmobilityfoundation/mobility-data-specification/blob/main/provider/trips.json)
+To calculate the daily number of shared mobility trips, we use an aggregated count of the  [MDS Trips Endpoint Data](https://github.com/openmobilityfoundation/mobility-data-specification/blob/main/provider/trips.json).

 Process:
-1) Filter the trips to in Seattle, a duration of longer than 30 seconds and a distance of longer than 1 meter.
+1) Filter the trips to those that happen in Seattle city limits, have a duration longer than 30 seconds, and a distance greater than zero meters.
-2) Pull the travel date by the trips end time.
+2) Pull the travel date by the trip end time.
 3) Aggregate the dataframe into a daily count of trips by provider and vehicle type.
 <details>
   <summary>Python Code : Click to expand!</summary>